pumperknickle/AwesomeDictionary/README.md

 AwesomeDictionary is a pure Swift implementation of a Dictionary or an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
 Instead of using hash tables, it uses a radix trie, which is essentially a compressed trie.

-### Features
+## Features

-Functional
+1. Functional
-All operations create new objects, and all dictionaries in AwesomeDictionary are immutable.
+- All operations create new objects.
+- All mappings in AwesomeDictionary are immutable.
-Generic
+2. Generic
+- Can be used with any Key type that conforms to BinaryEncodable.
-Can be used with any key - value types (that conform to BinaryEncodable and Codable respectively).
+- Can be used with any Value type that conforms to Codable.
-Deterministic
+3. Deterministic
+- Two dictionaries with the same key value pairs are guaranteed to be the same.
-Two dictionaries with the same key value pairs are guaranteed to be the same byte for byte (including for encoding/decoding).
+- Two dictionaries with the same key value pairs are guaranteed to serialized the same byte for byte.
-Efficient
+4. Efficient
-Modify existing dictionaries efficiently and functionally Codable
+- Modify existing dictionaries efficiently and functionally.
+5. Codable
-Easily serializable to and from JSON encoding
+- Easily serializable to and from JSON and other encodings.

 ### Installation